Associate Professor, Faculty of Social Sciences

-Andrea Nicholson is a Nottingham Research Fellow in the Rights Lab and with the School of Politics and International Relations.
-She joined Nottingham in 2017 as an Associate and later as Research Fellow, having previously worked at Nottingham Trent University as a Head of Department, and as Research Director for Nottingham Law School.
+Andrea Nicholson is an Associate Professor in the School of Politics and International Relations.
+With a background in law, she previously specialized in international human rights and international humanitarian law.
 She received her PhD in American & Canadian Studies and History from the University of Nottingham in 2018.
-Her research interests include human rights, public administration and public policy, immigration, 'modern' slavery and human trafficking.
-She focuses on the narratives and antislavery ideas of survivors of extreme human exploitation, focusing on survivor testimony and working closely with government bodies and other stakeholders to understand issue arising from support and prevention infrastructure.
+Her research interests include human rights, public administration and public policy, migration, 'modern' slavery and human trafficking.
+She typically undertakes qualitative research with NGOs and survivors of extreme human exploitation, focusing on survivor testimony and working closely with government bodies and other stakeholders to understand issue arising from support and prevention infrastructure.

-Andrea Nicholson has previously taught at postgraduate and undergraduate level on trust law, public law, jurisprudence, international human rights, and public international law.
-In the School of… read more
+Andrea Nicholson has previously taught at postgraduate and undergraduate level on a range of subjects including public law, jurisprudence, international human rights, international humanitarian law,… read more

 Andrea Nicholson's research focuses primarily on survivor voices; their narratives (widely conceived), testimony, and participation.
 Her current research concerns survivor interactions with State and… read more